 In addition to the outdoor appeal and activities in the country, Scotland is also famed for its long and notable culture and history.
-Castles and battlefields of old are found throughout and form popular visitor sites as do the many whisky distilleries and whisky trails detailing the history and enduring popularity of the country's national drink.
+Castles and battlefields of old are found throughout and form popular visitor sites as do the many whisky distilleries and whisky trails detailing the history and enduring popularity of the Scotland's national drink.
 Visitors are also never far from the country's most vibrant towns and cities, in which a full range of sights, amenities, facilities, and attractions are on offer.

-Within Scotland, log cabin accommodation is found in all the major regions, from the big skies of Caithness and Sutherland in the far north to the famed rivers and countryside of the Scottish Borders.
+Within Scotland, log cabin and holiday cottage accommodation is found in all the major regions, from the big skies of Caithness and Sutherland in the far north to the famed rivers and countryside of the Scottish Borders.
 In between, there are two major national parks, Loch Lomond and the Trossachs, and the Cairngorms, the tallest mountain in the UK, Ben Nevis, and the largest stretches of open water too in the many lochs which have helped define the worldwide appeal of the country.

 Log cabins take on a variety of forms in different locations.
 Many are associated with major holiday camping sites, in which a full complement of services, facilities, activities and amenities are on offer.
 These make for excellent family holiday accommodation and are often equipped with everything required for a self catering family holiday, such as a fully fitted kitchen, dining and lounge area, and often also private outdoor seating and barbeque facility.